Reference tools

 Word

-All versions of Word from 2007 and up have a built-in reference manager tool.
-This can be used for smaller projects but does not have the same features as EndNote or Zotero.
-If you decide to switch to EndNote once you have started using the Word reference manager you can export your data.
-The library does not offer support for the use of Word’s reference manager.
+Mircrosoft Word has a built-in reference manager tool.
+This can be used for smaller projects, but does not have the same features as Zotero or EndNote.
+If you decide to switch once you have started using the Word reference manager you can export your data.
+The library does not offer support for the use of Words reference manager tool.

-Read more about Word’s reference manager on Microsoft’s website.
+Read more about Words reference manager tool on Microsofts website.

 Oria's citation feature

-If you want to handle references without tools such as EndNote or Zotero, Oria has a built in citation function.
+If you want to handle references without tools such as Zotero and EndNote, Oria has a built in citation function.

 • Select Citation (") at the reference or in the search results list.
 The function is also found under Send to.

-• Copy and paste manually (and not to clipboard) into a text document.
-Be aware of the style you choose (eg APA) and always check citations for accuracy before including them in your work.
+• Copy and paste into a text document.
+Make sure that you choose the correct style (eg APA) and be sure to check for any errors in the suggested citation.
 Check bibliographic layout standards in for example The Citation Compass.